hannahchan/Scaffold.Service/Scaffold/README.md

 # Scaffold

 Scaffold is an opinionated template of a Web API built using ASP.NET Core.
-It is intended to be used as an example for, or as a bootstrap to, the development of other Web APIs and aims to address some common concerns when building microservices using Web APIs in ASP.NET Core.
+It is intended to be used as an example for, or as a bootstrap to, the development of other Web APIs or services and aims to address some common concerns when building microservices in ASP.NET Core.
 Scaffold is an example of a [Tailored Service Template](https://www.thoughtworks.com/radar/techniques/tailored-service-templates).

 ## Getting Started